Call4Cloud | MMP-C | Autopilot | Device Preparation

 And just like Andy Malone was telling us on the last Cloud conversations podcast with Ru and Pete

-“You don’t have to use a pc, you don’t have to use windows, you can make use of all the Microsoft Apps but you can consume it on another platform”.
+“You don’t have to use a PC, you don’t have to use Windows.
+You can use all the Microsoft Apps, but you can consume them on another platform.”

 So why not use a Chromebook we thought?